 Injustice model of depression

 And, when injustice is done onto us and we recognise it as such, our self-image often shifts, our relationship with the world and with ourselves are often hit.
 Our sense of belonging and being in the world can become shaky.
 This is more than a matter of ‘viewing’ the world differently.
 This is not a matter of glasses being half full or half empty.
 I frankly find that this suggestion smacks of unpacked privilege.
 And arrogance.
-We are transformed fundamentally by injustice, possibly even epigenetically.
+Our world is transformed by injustice.
+We are transformed too, possibly even epigenetically.

 I welcome feedback.